fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-### Water

-Allâh, taâlâ, did not create all the creations at one time.
-Had He willed for this, it would have occurred.
-Rather, in six yawm, He created the heavens and Earth ; and for Earth Allāh created rivers, mountains, and valleys.

-The first creation is water.
-The Prophet, sallallahu alayhi wa sallam, said:
-> « Allāh created everything from water. » [Related by Ibn Hibban]

-Allah knows best.
-This means that Allāh created water before creating light, darkness, Earth, the heavens, the Throne, or the Guarded Tablet.
-Allāh made water the origin for other creations.
-He created the Throne from water.
-Then He created the Upper Pen, then the Guarded Tablet.
-After these creations, Allāh created the rest of the creations: the Earth, heavens, animals, mountains, trees 🌳, and rivers.
-Adam, peace be upon him, was of the last kind of creation, humans.

 ### The Throne

 One of the first creations of Allah was the Throne (Al-'Arsh).
 The Arsh is a platform with pillars.
 It is considered to be the largest of bodies that Allāh created, and it is the ceiling of Paradise.